marina-gal/50-sql-queries/README.md

-# Resolving Business Questions using SQL #
+# Resolving Business Questions - SQL Server Management #

 This repository is inspired by a LinkedIn post by **Tajamul Khan**, who shared a collection of **50 SQL interview queries** commonly used in analytical and technical interviews.